Do Go On - 319 - Vincent Gigante, The Oddfather

 People are knocking each other off.

-and you're looking over your shoulder the whole time.
+and you look it over your shoulder the whole time.

 Yeah, stressful.

-Or, you know, even they think you've done something wrong.
+Yeah, very, or, you know, even, you know, they think you've done something wrong.

 We think they've snitched.